lisafast/lacnotredame/content/about/2021BoardReport.md

 * In 2019, the board agreed to develop a better understanding of the changing water levels and the interaction with milfoil growth (high water levels tend to reduce milfoil) and water quality (high water can cause erosion & nutrient input, and risks septic contamination).
 * There are now 2 beaver lodges with beavers damming at the outlet, with resulting fluctuating water levels whenever there were heavy rains and/or parts of the dam were removed.
 In mid-August 2021, they are higher than in mid-August 2018 and 2019.
 * We met with one of the property owners at the outlet, and discussed his long-time beaver management work, and new constraints.
-We agreed to help with the process of managing the dam (not removin, managing) rather than attempting to eradicate the beavers, since they always return.
+We agreed to help with the process of managing the dam (not removing - managing) rather than attempting to eradicate the beavers, since they always return.
 2 volunteers have stepped forward, so we have passed those names on to him so they can work with him in partially removing the dam on a periodic basis.
 * Lisa began tracking water levels in photographs, understanding historical levels and capturing levels in greater detail here: [Water level report](https://docs.google.com/presentation/d/1G-21C_dnWKis5s0IH6O8lTlRtHkBAFrfbBYEbdw8lVA/edit?usp=sharing)

 ## Board report on program that had been planned for 2019-2021

 * Plan for replacement buoys: Brian Cook arranged for the purchase and placement of 40 new yellow buoys this summer.
-* Blue Green Algae Plan: (still in progress)
+There are areas that may need more, and we plan to purchase new/more signs.
+Boats are clearly cutting through the weeds, as many cuttings are floating in the water.
+* Blue Green Algae Plan: monitoring is underway - several people have sent photos and jar tests were performed.
+It turns out there is a LOT of common green algae this year due to the rain.
+Members are asked to watch and contact Lisa at info@lacnotredame.org if they see a blue or green slick on the surface.
 * Additional funding: a letter was sent to the municipality requesting funding similar to that received by other lake associations for environmental work.
 We expect to receive a cheque for $400 although it has not arrived yet.

-* Water level strategy is in progress - adopt some indicators/signals, find out what we can do about beavers on private property at the outlet.
-Marcel H. reported that beavers are active in that area, although as of Sept 7, water levels seem to be staying at the same level as mid-August.
-John C. suggested perhaps we can install a pipe under the beaver dam with beaver baffles like the NCC does.
-Don H. added that pipes like that can work but need regular maintenance.
-This will require significant research and discussions with the property owner and municipality if we were to move forward.
-So lots of work to do on this issue.
-* Boater lake education action plan - we agreed to focus this year on educating boat owners about their role in maintaining a healthy enjoyable lake.
+* Boater lake education action plan - sorry, we are behind on this.
+Don did send a proposed pamphlet, but Lisa hasn't made it into a hand-out and put a copy on line.
 Members suggested reduced wake zones, speed limits and avoidance of the buoys.

 Move to accept the board and water testing report: